Ah, that time of the month—our period.

 What does it mean to have two periods in one month?

-There are several things that can potentially influence your cycle and make it a bit wonky, meaning you get an unexpected early period.
-These include:
+There are several things that can potentially influence your cycle and make it a bit uneven, meaning you get an unexpected early period.

-There’s a condition that does cause irregular bleeding called PCOS (polycystic ovary syndrome).
+- PCOS: PCOS (polycystic ovary syndrome) does cause irregular bleeding.
 It’s a hormonal imbalance, which means that you’re ovulating irregularly.

-Your thyroid can also have an impact on the regularity of your periods.
-As your thyroid is related to your metabolism, your menstrual cycle might be impacted if it’s overactive (called hyperthyroidism) or underactive (called hypothyroidism).
+- Thyroid disorder: Your thyroid is related to your metabolism, so your menstrual cycle might be impacted if it’s overactive (called hyperthyroidism) or underactive (called hypothyroidism).

-Cysts, or “polyps” are fluid-filled sacs, which can develop on your ovaries.
+- Cysts: Cysts or “polyps” are fluid-filled sacs which can develop on your ovaries.
 Many women can develop at least one cyst during their lifetime, but often they’re painless and cause no significant symptoms.
 Sometimes they’ll affect the menstrual cycle.

 Why am I bleeding 2 weeks after my last period?

 There are lots of reasons why you might experience bleeding and/or spotting between periods.